zyntrom/Obsidian/Kalvium Class Note/Semester 2/Basic Science-2/Module 1/Session 1 Why Biology matters to a Coder.md

 ## **2. The Core Idea: Nature as the Original Programmer**

+Nature has been “coding” for billions of years through ￼￼DNA￼￼, a biochemical instruction set that defines how organisms function.
-Nature has been “coding” for billions of years through **DNA**, a biochemical instruction set that defines how organisms function.
+Similarly, coders use programming languages to create digital systems that behave predictablyNature has been “coding” for billions of years through **DNA**, a biochemical instruction set that defines how organisms function.
 Similarly, coders use programming languages to create digital systems that behave predictably and efficiently.

 |Biological System|Computer Analogy|Function|